 Earlier in 2010, he was honored with the Paul A. Anderson Youth Leader Award from the National Gay and Lesbian Task Force in Dallas, Texas.
-Aiden also worked with his mother to bring high school diploma programs to LGBT youth who are dropping out or have dropped out of high school due to harassment and bullying.
 He hopes to share his journey with others and bring hope and empowerment to youth who need support.
-He believes his story of success can be theirs as well.

 In May of 2015, Aiden graduated from the University of La Verne with his Bachelors in Liberal Studies.
 In 2016, the University of La Verne selected Aiden as one of the "125 Most Influential" people at the university.
-He then continued at ULV finishing his Masters in Education in May of 2018.
+He then continued at La Verne, finishing his Masters in Education with an emphasis in Educational Technology in May of 2018.

 Aiden currently lives in Los Angeles, CA with his wife, Mary, and their furbaby, Kuma.
 In his spare time, he loves music, Disneyland, traveling and photography.